Films from the 1930s: The Golden Age

 Jean Renoir (in French with English subtitles) – My personal favorite film by the great film director who was also the son of the renown French painter.
 Set during the first World War, two French soldiers are captured and imprisoned in a German P.O.W. camp.
 Several escape attempts follow until they are sent to a seemingly impenetrable fortress which seems impossible to escape from.
 (Note: In French, German, and English with subtitles as necessary)

 John Ford (starring John Wayne) – One of John Ford’s greatest films, it set the standard for the classic western.
-A group of people traveling on a stagecoach find their journey complicated by the threat of Geronimo and learn something about each other in the process.
+A group of people traveling on a stagecoach finds their journey complicated by the threat of Geronimo and learn something about each other in the process.
 (Note: one of the characters plays a ‘lady of the night,’ but nothing ever happens at night… she is just riding the stagecoach and it is suggested what her real profession is…)